Ecuador Adoption

 Is the Ecuador program the right fit for your family?
 The fastest way to find out is to fill out our FREE pre-application!

 Children from Ecuador may be orphaned due to poverty, disease, family dynamics, abandonment, or other issues.
-Ecuador follows the best practices and standards outlined in the Hague International Adoption Guidelines, aiming to reunite the child with their biological family whenever possible.
-When reunification is not possible, Ecuador will seek a domestic adoptive family, and if that cannot be found, the child will then become available for international adoption.
+Ecuador follows the best practices and standards outlined by the Hague Convention.
+When a child cannot be reunified with their biological family, Ecuador will seek a domestic adoptive family, and if that cannot be found, the child will then become available for intercountry adoption.

-Ecuadorian law gives preference to Ecuadorian nationals living in Ecuador for adoption.
-Intercountry adoptions involve children with medical or emotional needs or healthy older children who are usually four years of age or older, and/or groups of siblings who have not been able to be placed with local families.
+Intercountry adoptions involve children with medical or emotional needs, healthy older children who are usually four years of age or older, and/or groups of siblings.

-The Central Authority that oversees adoptions in Ecuador (the MDA, the Ministerio de Desarrollo Humano) prioritizes adoptions of children four years or older, sibling groups, and children with medical/special needs.
+The Central Authority that oversees adoptions in Ecuador (the MDA, the Ministerio de Desarrollo Humano- still referred to as MIES) prioritizes adoptions of children four years or older, sibling groups, and children with medical/special needs.

 Children in Ecuador are cared for in both government and private orphanages.
 The quality of care may vary; however, all children receive education, nutrition, and medical care.

-America World has over 25 years of experience assisting families in adopting from countries throughout the world.
+America World has 30 years of experience assisting families in adopting from countries throughout the world.
 Our highly experienced and dedicated staff welcomes the opportunity to partner with you for your adoption from Ecuador.

 Pre-Apply for Free

-America World has a good relationship with the Ministerio de Desarrollo Humano or MDA, the government adoption authority in Ecuador.
-The MDA determines the process and requirements for the adoption of children from Ecuador.
+America World has a good relationship with the Ministerio de Desarrollo Humano, or the MDA, the government adoption authority in Ecuador commonly known as MIES.
+MIES determines the process and requirements for the adoption of children from Ecuador.
 Details of the adoption requirements for Ecuador are listed below and will help to determine if your family qualifies to adopt a child from Ecuador.

 In addition to the USCIS (U.S. immigration) requirements for prospective adoptive parents, Ecuador has the following adoption eligibility requirements.
 If you have concerns or questions about Ecuador's adoption requirements, visit our Learn About Adoption page to schedule a free adoption consultation regarding your Ecuador adoption.